turingschool/curriculum/source/level_1/jsattend.markdown

 puts parts[3] # This would print out "to"
 ```

+#### Parsing the Regdate

 Go into an IRB terminal and enter `timestamp = "11/12/08 10:47"`.
 Then experiment with using `split`.
 How can you pull out just the `10`?
 HINT: You'll need to use `split` twice.

+#### Incrementing the Counter

 Once you figure it out, write code in your `rank_times` method that pulls out the hour and stores it into the variable `hour`.
 Once you know the `hour`, you can update the counter by doing this:

 ```ruby
 hours[hour] = hours[hour] + 1
 ```

+#### Checking Results

-Once you think you've got it, RUN your program and you should get the correct output.
+Once you think you've got it, run the method.
 My first few lines look like this:

 ```
 JSAttend Initialized.